-Pride & Prejudice: Themes & Ideas
+Pride and Prejudice Themes & Analysis

-Want to know more about the key Pride & Prejudice themes & ideas?
-This article by Custom-Writing.org experts is here to help you out!
 In the first section, the main themes of the novel are described.
-These include love & marriage, social class, and reputation.
-The other sections aim to analyze Pride & Prejudice symbolism, imagery, metaphors, and satire.
+These include love and marriage, social class, and reputation.
+The other sections aim to analyze symbols and motifs in Pride and Prejudice.

 Love, marriage, social class, and reputation become the central Pride and Prejudice themes.

-Love & Marriage in Pride & Prejudice
+Love & Marriage Themes in Pride and Prejudice

 The theme of love and marriage in Pride and Prejudice is the central issue for every character.
 For Austen, love that does not culminate with the wedding is pointless and frustrating.
 The novel resembles a sequence of different alliances.
 Austen’s purpose was to seek the distinctions between a successful and unsuccessful family union.
 The essential criterion for a happy couple is their equality in intelligence and love.
 Although she never mentioned it in the novel, respect also played a crucial role in the protagonists’ relationships.